adgaudio/argparse_tools/README.md

 - Set default values directly from environment variables by setting action=DefaultFromEnv in the argument's options.
 - I think it's slightly cleaner than default argparse
-- Used at Sailthru in production (and there are no tests!
-Can you believe it?!)
+- Used at Sailthru in production
 - Actually, I use this everywhere I write Python code!

 ```